 To learn more click on the “Specifications”, “Dimensions” and “Ordering Info” tabs, or contact us today and speak with one of our applications engineers.
 You don’t need to become and OAP expert – that’s why we’re here.
 Contact us now.

-Specifying an OAP is very important for ensuring that you get the performance you need.
+Specifying an OAP is key for ensuring that you get the performance you need.
 Our applications engineers will do this for you.
 In fact, we provide our customers with a free design service.
 We’ll produce a fully toleranced drawing for you and will work with your systems engineers to make sure the design gives you the performance you need for the best value.
 We also have a number of helpful technical notes to assist you in specifying an off-axis parabola yourself.

 |Sizes||50 mm – 800 mm|